 Learn More About Double the Donation

-Double the Donation can help both nonprofits and employees take advantage of these corporate philanthropy opportunities.
+Double the Donation can help both nonprofits and employees take advantage of such corporate philanthropy opportunities.

 In addition, full-service automated matching gift solutions like 360MatchPro by Double the Donation can do more than provide users with the necessary information and forms.
 These services can actually move donors through the matching gift request submission process, from identifying match-eligible donors through email domain screening to sending automated reminder emails.
 Your staff saves time, and your donors get the guidance necessary to ensure they submit their matching gift requests promptly.

 How the Database Works:

 Access the database.

 Taking our best-in-class corporate philanthropy database to the next level, Double the Donation now offers breakthrough auto-submission functionality as well.
 When qualifying donors give on their favorite organizations’ donation forms (powered by Double the Donation’s matching gift tool), they can bypass the traditional request process that typically follows—instead, completing a streamlined submission directly from their gift confirmation screen!